Prepare servicing strategy for Windows 10 updates

 Windows 10 spreads the traditional deployment effort of a Windows upgrade, which typically occurred every few years, over smaller, continuous updates.
 With this change, you must approach the ongoing deployment and servicing of Windows differently.
 A strong Windows 10 deployment strategy begins with establishing a simple, repeatable process for testing and deploying each feature update.
 Here’s an example of what this process might look like:

 - Configure test devices.
 Configure test devices in the Windows Insider Program so that Insiders can test feature updates before they’re available to the Semi-Annual Channel.
-Typically, this would be a small number of test devices that IT staff members use to evaluate pre-release builds of Windows.
+Typically, this population would be a few test devices that IT staff members use to evaluate pre-release builds of Windows.
 Microsoft provides current development builds to Windows Insider members approximately every week so that interested users can see the functionality Microsoft is adding.
 See the section Windows Insider for details on how to enroll in the Windows Insider Program on a Windows 10 device.

 - Recruit volunteers.
 The purpose of testing a deployment is to receive feedback.
 One effective way to recruit pilot users is to request volunteers.
 When doing so, clearly state that you’re looking for feedback rather than people to just “try it out” and that there could be occasional issues involved with accepting feature updates right away.
 With Windows as a service, the expectation is that there should be few issues, but if an issue does arise, you want testers to let you know as soon as possible.
 When considering whom to recruit for pilot groups, be sure to include members who provide the broadest set of applications and devices to validate the largest number of apps and devices possible.